danielharrell/does_music_move/does_music_move.md

-the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, such as in quantum mechanics.
-Yet we take this discrepancy as a sign that the world has indeed been explained rather than erased.
+the terms in which we encounter the world, as a matter of inhabitance---and in many cases could *never* be the terms of such an encounter, as in quantum mechanics.
+Yet we take this discrepancy, still, as a sign that the world has been explained rather than erased.
 This is why we look for an explanation of our encounter with music, not in Beethoven's *Eroica*, but rather